 Finding Your Ethnicity and Your Relatives – Your Results

 However, I do not want to go into too much detail as it could bore you as it can get quite lengthy.
-For that reason I have included videos which will better explain these three tests.
+For that reason, I have included videos that will better explain these three tests.

 You can find out a lot about your ancestors with the 3 types of tests that Family Tree DNA offer.
 Here I will give an overview of what you can expect from these 3 tests.

 Autosomal DNA (atDNA) Results – The Family Finder Feature

 The Family Finder tool is a similar feature to what Ancestry DNA offers.
 It can help show you your ethnicity and also connect you with distant cousins.